engr599-ic/P1_run_the_flow/README.md

 # Your Turn

-Now that you know the basic flow, it's time to start tweaking for improved PPA.
+Now that you know the basic flow, it's time to start tweaking for improved PPA (Power-Performance-Area).
 Your task is customize this flow twice, once to optimize performance and once to optimize for area.

-## Optimize for Performance
+## Part A:  Optimize for Performance

 By default, your PICORV core is targetting a 100ns (10MHz) clock.
 Your task is to see how high you can push the frequency without causing setup/hold violations on any of the process corners.

+## Suggested Steps

 Start by modifying this line in the `functional.sdc` Constraint file:
 `create_clock -name clk -period 100 -waveform {0 50} [get_ports {clk}]`

 You will likely need to optimize both the `synthesis.tcl` and `pnr.tcl` to achieve the highest performance.

+## Evaluating success

+  We provide you with a `./check_timing.sh` command that will check the overall timing result to ensure there are no setup/hold violations.
+Check the "Overall" result.

-## Optimize for Area
+## Part B:  Optimize for Area

-Next Time...
+Now it's time to optimize for minimal overal layout area.
+Your task is to minimize the overall area without causing any DRC (Design Rule Check)/ connectivity errors.
+These frequently occur when the router tries to squeeze too many routes (signal wires) into a given area because it is too compact.

+We suggest starting by modifying the `create_floorplan` command in `pnr.tcl`.
+You will likely need to update `synthesis.tcl` also to achieve the best result.

+## Evaluating success

+ We provide you with a `./check_drc.sh` command that will check your results are free from DRC  and connectivity errors.
+Check the "Overall" result.